OutSystems/docs-product/src/ref/apis/lifetime-deployment/examples/api-request-code.md

 To request the source code of an application, follow these steps:

-1. Get the **environment key** of the environment where you want to request the application source code (move ahead if you already have this information).
+1. Get the **environment key** of the environment where you want to request the application source code (skip this step if you already have this information).
-1. Get the **application key** of the application you want to request the source code (move ahead if you already have this information).
+1. Get the **application key** of the application you want to request the source code (skip this step if you already have this information).
 1. Get the **package key** of the application source code you want to request.
 1. Check the **status** of the application source code packaging you want to request.
 1. Once done, get the **download link** of the application source code package you want to request.